1

 What is the role of a leasing manager?

 A leasing office manager oversees the leasing process for rental properties, including marketing units, screening tenants, preparing lease agreements, and ensuring compliance with housing laws.
 They coordinate with maintenance staff, handle tenant inquiries, and often use property management software to track leasing activities.
-Strong communication, organizational skills, and knowledge of local regulations are essential for this role.
+Strong communication, organizational skills, and knowledge of fair housing regulations are essential for this role.

 How much do property managers get paid per property?

 Leasing office managers typically do not get paid per property but rather earn a salary or hourly wage that can range from $40,000 to $70,000 annually, depending on experience, location, and property size.
 Compensation may also include bonuses or commissions based on leasing performance and occupancy rates.
+The number of properties managed influences workload but usually does not directly determine pay per property.

 What is the difference between Leasing Office Manager vs Leasing Consultant?